 cultural cognition, risk perception, Fourth Amendment, jury

 Kahan, Dan M.; Hoffman, David A.; and Braman, Donald, "Whose Eyes Are You Going to Believe?
 Scott v.
 Harris and the Perils of Cognitive Illiberalism" (2009).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2543.